NOXCIS/wirehole-reloaded/README.md

 + nginx-proxy-manager by jc21 - to limit open ports on server to a minimum via reverse proxy over 80 & 443 with ssl certs by Lets Encrypt.
   -Runs on   "your.server.ip":81
+  -For added security, proxy the proxy.
+If done right only ports needed are 22, 80, 443, Happy Hunting.

-+ wordpress by wordpress      - addilional site hosting or whatever.
++ wordpress by wordpress      -  website hosting or whatever.        - Will replace with DNSCrypt ASP.
   -Runs on   "your.server.ip":2095   (for Cloudflare Proxy Support)

 # NOTES